SK Brann: First league wins and long stay in the 2nd tier (1960s)

-Cup finals, title races and the "yo-yo" year (1970–1990)
+Cup finals, title races and the "yo-yo" years (1970–1990)

 After some mediocre seasons Brann once again reached the cup final after more than 20 years of absence in 1972.
 They faced Rosenborg and won 1–0, securing their third cup title.
 This led to Brann qualifying for the 1973–74 European Cup Winners' Cup, their first qualification for a European tournament.
 They beat Gzira United 9–0 on aggregate before being eliminated by Glentoran in the second round.
 In 1974 the club's athletics department was disbanded.
 In each of the seasons 1974–1976, Brann narrowly missed out on the league title, attracting an average attendance that was unheard of in Norway at the time.
 Although they missed out on the league title Brann won their fourth cup title in 1976, beating Sogndal in the final.
 Brann reached the final again in 1978, but lost to Lillestrøm.

 With the 1980s came Brann's "yo-yo" era.
 Brann were relegated in 1979 and subsequently won the 2nd division in 1980, before being relegated again in 1981.
 The club would continue to alternate between the 1st and 2nd division every season until they finally avoided relegation in 1987.
 This was the world record for consecutive relegations and promotions from a top tier division until it was beaten by Aris Limassol in 2006.
 While in the 2nd division Brann won the cup for a fifth time in 1982, beating Molde in the final.
 In 1987 the skiing department disbanded, making Brann a club dedicated solely to football.
 Brann reached the cup final two consecutive seasons (1987 and 1988), where they lost to Bryne and Rosenborg respectively.

 Brann had not had any real challenge from local rivals since the 1950s, being Bergen's only representatives in the top tier.
 In 1989, however, Bergen-based Fyllingen were promoted to the first tier for the first time.